 Contents of the meeting.

-During the round table, Dr. Tetiana Zinchenko, president of the IASGA, held an overview presentation on the topic of the event, based on her own clinical research and a review of more than 50 other studies.
+During the conference, Dr. Tetiana Zinchenko, president of the IASGA, held an overview presentation on the topic of the event, based on her own clinical research and a review of more than 50 other studies.

 Doctors have shared the results of their clinical studies and observations.